Hybrid Prosthesis on Dental Implants in Lima | Smiles Peru

 Like all treatments, hybrid prostheses have disadvantages when compared to other treatments such as overdentures.

-• It needs up to 5 to 6 implants, unlike the overdenture that can be done with a minimum of 2 implants, so its cost is higher.
+- It needs 4 to 6 implants, unlike the overdenture that can be done with a minimum of 2 implants, so its overall cost is higher.

 The hybrid prosthesis is a highly cosmetic, lightweight yet durable rehabilitation option for “all-on” dental implant techniques.